PSRben/Ada3D/README.md

 - The model weights can be found in the weights dir.

-- Training and testing commands:
+- Training and testing commands (with the WDC Dataset):

 ```
 # train